byuccl/bfasst/project_structure.md

 1. Create any stand-alone python utility scripts in the `ninja_utils` directory.
 This may or may not be necessary.
 For example, physical netlist generation is a `ninja_util` but the `vivado` flow only uses tcl scripts and therefore does not require any `ninja_utils`.

-1. Create a file for any new ninja rules and one for all new ninja build snippets in the correct `ninja_tools` sub-directory.
+1. Create a file for any new ninja rules and one for all new ninja build snippets in the correct `tools` sub-directory.
 Many rules already exist in the project, such as a rule for invoking vivado or filling in mustache files, so in those cases you only need to create build snippet files that will invoke those rules.

 1. Create a new python script that is associated with the new ninja rule and build snippets you have created.
 It will be responsible for filling in the templated rule/build snippets, creating any json files necessary to do so, and appending the rule/build snippets to the master `build.ninja` file.
-See `ninja_tools/vivado/vivado.py` for an example of how this is done.
-This new tool object should inherit from the `Tool` class in `ninja_tools/tool.py`.
+See `tools/vivado/vivado.py` for an example of how this is done.
+This new tool object should inherit from the `Tool` class in `tools/tool.py`.

 1. Create a new python script that invokes all tools necessary to run your flow in the `flows` directory.
 This new flow object should inherit from the `Flow` class in `flows/flow.py`.
 It should create any `Tool` objects that are necessary for the flow to run, and then call the `create_rule` and `create_build_snippet` methods of each `Tool` object.
 This `Flow` class is also required to have a method that returns the path to itself.